MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/entity-store-data-lake.md

 1. Go to **System administration** \> **Set up** \> **System parameters**.
 2. On the **Data connections** tab, enter the following information that you made a note of earlier in this article:

-    - **Application ID:** Enter the application ID of the Azure AD application that you registered earlier.
+    - **Application ID:** Enter the application ID of the Microsoft Entra application that you registered earlier.
-    - **Application Secret:** Enter the application key (secret) for the Azure AD application.
+    - **Application Secret:** Enter the application key (secret) for the Microsoft Entra application.
     - **DNS name:** Enter the DNS name of Key Vault.
     - **Secret name:** Enter the name of the secret that you added to Key Vault together with connection string information.